N3il-kb/data_gone_dark/README.md

 ### Permutation test for missingness

-To assess missingness, we chose to identify if `'cause_category_detail'` and its missingess has something to do with `'customers_affected'`.
+To assess missingness, we chose to identify if `'cause_category_detail'` and its missingness has something to do with `'customers_affected'`.
 In other words, we wanted to see if the cause of an outage has something to do with the number of customers being missing.

 To do this, let's formalize a hypothesis: